 This element of the Plan shows the detail of the separate sources of revenue funding required to meet the estimated budget requirement for each year of the Plan, ie from where the Authority's revenue income comes.

-The detailed split of funding is shown earlier in the MTFS on page 8 of the Budget Book.
+The detailed split of funding is shown earlier in the MTFS in Table 3.

 4.2.12 Calculation of Band D Council Tax and Percentage Increase